leta199/Rejection-Sampling/README.md

 1) The seed for general reprodicibility.
 2) Number of samples we want to generate as `n`.
 3) `sample_y` is the vector containing n many allowable values.
-4) `acceptance_rate` calculates the acceptance i.e what percent of total generated values did we accept for our sample.
+4) `total_samples` is an empty list that will store all the generated values.

 *While loop*
 This loop allows for data generation so long as a condition is met.
 In this case the criteria would be:
 While the count of values in sample_y is less than 5000:
 - Generate a sample from our proposal `y`.
 - Sample a value from a uniform distribution from 0 to 1 called `u`.
+-
 - Compare the value  `u` to the value of target_pdf(x)/proposal_pdf(x).
 - If u <  target_pdf(x)/proposal_pdf(x) add 1 to the count and add that value to  `sample_y`.